-Informally, the $\tau$ -conjecture for Newton polygons [KPTT15] states that if f is a bivariate polynomial that can be written as an s-sum of r-products of p-sparse polynomials, then its Newton polygon has at most poly(s, r, p) vertices.
-Definition 2.4 and Conjecture 2.5 are the formal definition of Newton polytopes and the formal statement of the $\tau$ -conjecture for Newton polygons respectively.
+Informally, the τ -conjecture for Newton polygons [KPTT15] states that if f is a bivariate polynomial that can be written as an s-sum of r-products of p-sparse polynomials, then its Newton polygon has at most poly(s, r, p) vertices.
+The formal statement of the τ -conjecture for Newton polygons is as follows.